Eve Babitz: Career

-In 1963, her first brush with notoriety came through Julian Wasser's iconic photograph of a nude, 20-year-old Babitz playing chess with the artist Marcel Duchamp on the occasion of his landmark retrospective at the Pasadena Art Museum.
-The show was curated by Walter Hopps, with whom Babitz was having an affair at the time.
-The photograph is described by the Smithsonian Archives of American Art as being "among the key documentary images of American modern art".
+In 1963, she came to public notice through Julian Wasser's photographs (at least 25) for Time Magazine, of the artist Marcel Duchamp on the occasion of a retrospective at the Pasadena Art Museum, which featured a nude, 20-year-old Babitz playing chess with Duchamp at the Pasadena Art Museum.
+Babitz was having an affair at the time with Walter Hopps, the show's curator.
+The photographs are described by the Smithsonian Archives of American Art as being "among the key documentary images of American modern art".

 Babitz began her independent career as an artist, working in the music industry for Ahmet Ertegun at Atlantic Records, making album covers.

-In the late 1960s, she designed album covers for Linda Ronstadt, The Byrds, and Buffalo Springfield.
-Her most famous cover was a collage for the 1967 album Buffalo Springfield Again.
+After failing to get her first novel, Travel Broadens, published, Babitz designed album covers before finding appreciation as a talented chronicler of L.A. sleaze.

+From 1966 to 1967, she lived in New York City, where she worked as a publicist and/or the office manager of the East Village Other.

+In New York Babitz saw the art of Joseph Cornell, and began creating collages.
+Her collages and photography became album covers for Buffalo Springfield's 1967 album Buffalo Springfield Again, Linda Ronstadt (Heart Like a Wheel), and The Byrds, and illustrations for the Los Angeles Times.

+In 1972, with Joan Didion's help, Babitz's "The Sheik" was published in Rolling Stone, about her life at Hollywood High School.

+In summer 1978, Babitz was a staff writer for Michael O'Donoghue and his three late-night special project in association with Lorne Michaels, for The War of the Insect Gods and Mr. Mike's Mondo Video.

-Her articles and short stories appeared in Rolling Stone, The Village Voice, Vogue, Cosmopolitan, and Esquire.
+Her articles and short stories appeared in Ms., The Village Voice, Vogue, Esquire, and Cosmopolitan.
 She was the author of several books including Eve's Hollywood, Slow Days, Fast Company, Sex and Rage, Two By Two, L.A.
 Woman, and Black Swans.
 Transitioning to her particular blend of fiction and memoir beginning with Eve's Hollywood, Babitz's writing of this period is marked by the cultural scene of Los Angeles during that time, with numerous references to and interactions with the artists, musicians, writers, actors, and sundry other iconic figures that made up the scene in the 1960s, 1970s, and 1980s.
 Novelists Joseph Heller and Bret Easton Ellis were fans of her work, with the latter writing, "In every book she writes, Babitz’s enthusiasm for L.A. and its subcultures is fully displayed."